 Sarah Riley is a Senior Lecturer in the Psychology Department at Aberystwyth.
 Her research takes a psycho-social approach to explore issues of identity in relation to gender, embodiment and youth culture; her work crosses over health, social psychology, sociology and political science; and tends to use qualitative methods including discourse analysis, co-operative inquiry and visual methods.
 Recent projects include a study of clubbing and dance cultures as forms of social and political participation and a cooperative inquiry on ‘dilemmas of femininity’.
 Projects in the pipeline include a participatory video project with people with type II diabetes, a pan Wales sexualisation studies research group, and an exploration of the role of consumption in citizenship.
 Previously she was a lecturer in Psychology at the University of Bath and before that, Edinburgh, having completed her PhD at Glasgow Caledonian University.
 Her overall interest is in contemporary identity issues and practices.

-2016 Update: Sarah has been promoted to Reader in the Department of Psychology at Aberyswyth University.
+Sarah has been promoted to Reader in the Department of Psychology at Aberystwyth University.